 UNP’s railcar volumes

-UNP mainly competes with Berkshire Hathaway–owned BNSF Railway (BRK.B) in the Western United States.
-In terms of magnitude of freight volumes, BNSF Railway leads its Class I peers.
+Union Pacific dominates the Western United States, competing with Berkshire Hathaway–owned BNSF Railway (BRK.B).
+In terms of the size of freight volumes, BNSF Railway leads its Class I peers, including UNP.

-Next, let’s look at an update on BNSF (Burlington Northern Santa Fe) Railway’s (BRK.B) freight volumes.
+Next is an update on BNSF Railway’s volumes.